MeenakshiMaruthi/cicd-pipeline-Abstergo-Corp-schedule-autodeploy/README.md

 # cicd-pipeline-Abstergo-corp-schedule-autodeploy

 This is a Abstergo-corp schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.
+It is intended to be used as a sample application for a series of hands-on learning activities and also tutor ，on time delivery，100% trustworthy，monneyback.

 ## Running the app